Big Brother (Australian TV series) season 5: The Logans

 It was revealed that twins would be entering the House, regularly changing places without the other housemates knowing—this was a twist first used on the fifth American series of Big Brother.
 Greg and David entered the House as a single person named Logan (their shared middle name).
-Their task was to remain undetected for two weeks while swapping places at Big Brother's command.
+Their task was to remain undetected for two weeks while swapping places at Big Brother's command, and as a reward, they would participate as separate housemates.
 The secret of the twins was discovered one week into the series by housemate Glenn, and this was revealed during Lies Exposed.

 As a result, both Logans were able to continue living in the House, but would be treated as a single person in matters such as evictions and nominations.
-Late in the series a special eviction was held where one twin was evicted based on the votes of the other housemates, and the remaining twin allowed to continue in the House as a normal housemate.
+Late in the series, a special eviction was held where one twin was evicted based on the votes of the other housemates, and the remaining twin was allowed to continue in the House as a normal housemate.
 During this eviction process, David was evicted.
-However, because Greg was the last housemate to be evicted, both David and Greg shared the prize equally.
+However, because Greg was voted the winner, both David and Greg shared the prize equally.